phapi/contract/readme.md

 # Phapi Contract
-Set of interfaces uses by the Phapi framework.
+Set of contracts/interfaces uses by the Phapi framework.

 ## License